austinmama/vsrx/manage-vlans.md

 After disassociating a VLAN from a Gateway Appliance, the VLAN may be associated to another Gateway.
 The VLAN may also be associated back to the Gateway Appliance at any time.
 After disassociating a VLAN from a Gateway Appliance, the VLAN's traffic cannot be routed through the Gateway.
 VLANs must be associated to a Gateway Appliance before they can be routed.

 ## Route Multiple VLANs Over Same Network Interface
-IBM Cloud Juniper vSRX Standard is able to route multiple VLANs over the same network interface (for example, `dp0bond0` or `dp0bond1`).
-This is accomplished by setting the switch port into trunk mode and configuring virtual interfaces (VIFs) on the device.
+The IBM Cloud Juniper vSRX Firewall can operate with multiple VLANs over the same network interface.
+It can also handle both untagged and tagged traffic at the same time.
+This is accomplished by setting the interface encapsulation to `flexible-vlan-tagging`.
+Unit 0 is the sub-interface that is untagged and other non-zero units are tagged.

-For example:
+Use the following set of commands to achieve this:

 ```
+set interfaces ge-0/0/0 flexible-vlan-tagging
+set interfaces ge-0/0/0 native-vlan-id 10
+set interfaces ge-0/0/0 unit 0 vlan-id 10
-set interfaces bonding dp0bond0 vif 1432 address 10.0.10.1/24
+set interfaces ge-0/0/0 unit 0 family inet address <IP/MASK>
+set interfaces ge-0/0/0 unit 50 vlan-id 50
-set interfaces bonding dp0bond0 vif 1693 address 10.0.20.1/24
+set interfaces ge-0/0/0 unit 50 family inet address <IP/MASK>
 ```

-The commands above create two virtual interfaces on the `dp0bond0` interface.
-The interface `dp0bond0.1432` processes traffic for VLAN 1432 while the interface `dp0bond0.1693` processes traffic for VLAN 1693.
+**NOTE:** Even though the unit 0 is untagged, `JunOS` needs it to reference the VLAN ID that is configured as `native-vlan`.
+In the example, since `native-vlan-id` is `10`, the unit 0 should have a `vlan-id` of `10` as well.
+In this way, `JunOS` is informed that unit 0 should be untagged.